himotoyoshi/fortio-namelist/README.md

 It is enough for the user to remember the following two methods.

-    FortIO::Namelist.read(input, group: nil)
+    FortIO::Namelist.parse(input, group: nil)
     FortIO::Namelist.dump(root, **format_options)

 ### Reading namelist format string

-To create a Hash object with Namelist structure by reading a string in namelist format, use the following method.
+To create a Hash object with namelist structure by reading a string in namelist format, use the following method.

-    FortIO::Namelist.read(input, group: nil)
+    FortIO::Namelist.parse(input, group: nil)

-The argument `input` is given as a string, but it also accepts objects with a method `#read` returns a string like an IO object.
+The argument `input` is given as a string, but it also accepts objects with a method `#read` returns a string like an IO object ('duck typing').

 If the keyword argument `group` is omitted, all namelist groups included in `input` will be read.
 To read only a specific group, give a group name to `group`.
 To load multiple groups, give an array of group names to `group`.

+Use lowercase Symbol objects for both group and variable names.
 The Hash object of the return value has a two-level structure as follows.

     {
       group1: {